-The Consortium is a special purpose government that is governed by a separate executive board comprised of the related College Presidents.
+The Consortium is a special purpose government that is governed by a separate Board of Directors comprised of the related College Presidents.
 It is legally separate and fiscally independent of other state and local governments.
 The financial reporting entity, as defined by Government Accounting Standards Board ("GASB") Statement 14, "The Financial Reporting Entity", consists of the special purpose government.